-Unlike a Cookie, Session data is stored on server.
+Like Cookie, Session data is stored on client.
 Session is the time interval when a client logs into a server and logs out of it.
-The data, which is needed to be held across this session, is stored in a temporary directory on the server.
+The data, which is needed to be held across this session, is stored in the client browser.

 A session with each client is assigned a Session ID.
 The Session data is stored on top of cookies and the server signs them cryptographically.
 For this encryption, a Flask application needs a defined SECRET_KEY.